"

 • Portability is reduced because of the need for shielding gas.

-• Welding outdoors requires extra caution; wind 5 mph or more will disrupt your shielding gas, leading to contamination and porosity.
+• Welding outdoors requires extra caution; winds of 5 mph or more will disrupt your shielding gas, leading to contamination and porosity.

-• Slower welding process and may lead to excessive heat input.
+• It is a slower welding process and may lead to excessive heat input.

 Half-section view of a GTAW torch with labels showing how the process works.
 The GTAW head holds the power while the shielding gas enters through a tube to the right side of the head.
 The contact tube, housed within the GTAW head brings the shielding gas and the tungsten electrode (which is non-consumable) into contact.
 The electrical arc meets the filler rod while shielding gas surrounds the arc and the weld; this results in a weld bead that brings the base metal parts together.
 An optional copper shoe sits below the material being welded.
 The filler rod precedes the welding torch and becomes the weld bead as the torch is moved along the filler rod.